Unification of Karnataka: Aftermath

 The ratification in parliament of the recommendations of the SRC was reacted to positively by Kannadiga people, although there was also disappointment at the non-inclusion of certain parts of Mysore state.
 Most notable among the excluded areas was Kasargod, which had been one of the centres from which the Ekikarana movement had launched its agitation.
 This is an issue that continues to affect those who fought for the unification of Karnataka.

 On 1 November 1973, under Devaraj Urs as Chief Minister, Mysore state was renamed as Karnataka.

 Ekikarana Awards

 To mark the celebrations of the 50th year of Karnataka's unification, the state government headed by the then Chief Minister H D Kumarswamy awarded 36 individuals and 4 organisations with the Ekikarana Award for the service they had rendered for uniting Karnataka.

-The Karnataka Vidyavardhaka Sangha, Dharwad and the Kannada Sahitya Parishat, Bengalooru (that Aluru once assisted and headed) and Karnataka Samithi (R), Kasaragod were included among the recipients.
+The Karnataka Vidyavardhaka Sangha, Dharwad and the Kannada Sahitya Parishat, Bengaluru (that Aluru once assisted and headed) and Karnataka Samithi (R), Kasaragod were included among the recipients.